esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

        - `0x01C4` – ARMv7.
        - `0xAA64` – ARM64.
        - `0x0100` – MIPS R3000.
+   - **NOTE**: There may be more values, we just couldn't think of any other ones

 ![Machine](../.github/winpe/header_5.png)

 2. Number of Sections
    - **Offset**: `0x02`
-   - **Description**: The number of section headers in the PE file.
-This field tells the Windows loader how many sections to expect following the Optional Header.
+   - **Description**: The number of section the PE file (counts the section header not the full section).

 ![Number of Sections](../.github/winpe/header_6.png)

 3. Timestamp
    - **Offset**: `0x04`
-   - **Description**: Contains the timestamp for when the file was created or last modified, expressed in UNIX epoch format (seconds since January 1, 1970).
+   - **Description**: Contains the timestamp of the file creation or last modified time.
    - **Usage**: This can be used to analyze when a PE file was compiled or built.
    - You can see a timestamp after compilation being retrieved from the file here: [https://m4lc.io/course/winpe/timestamp](https://m4lc.io/course/winpe/timestamp)